CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellcraft/Blazecraft/Blazecraft.md

 #### [Unfinished] Specialization: The Phoenix

 Phoenix produce fire via the  immolation of one's own flesh as fuel for the fire, a process similar to the Silverburn reaction.
 Phoenix solved this issue by evolving ways to channel magic into regenerating flesh as fast as they burn it.
 This produces an immense amount of heat and flame, though it is quite taxing on the user.
-That being said this isn't a safe process, and can end up backfiring on new users of this Fellweave.
+That being said this isn't a safe process, and can end up backfiring on new users of this Fellcraft.